amouro/drupalden_iwakuni_2023/slides.md

 <!--
-Before jumping the the topic, please noted that there is no endorsement for vendors, if I mentioned any.
+Before jumping the the topic.

+Please note that any mention of vendors or products in this talk is not an endorsement.

 <b>Next slides >>></b>
 -->